The Search Profiler is automatically enabled in Kibana. Go to Dev Tools > Search Profiler to get started.

 You can select the name of the shard and then click View details to see more profiling information, including details about the query component(s) that ran on the shard, as well as the timing breakdown of low-level Lucene methods.
 For more information, see Profiling queries.

-By default, all queries executed by the Query Profiler are sent
+By default, all queries executed by the Search Profiler are sent

 GET /_search.
 It searches across your entire cluster (all indices, all types).